Looking for a great recipe to use up your Thanksgiving leftovers? This turkey pot pie pizza is delicious and can be ready in just about an hour!

 - 1/4 cup thawed frozen corn or cooked left-over corn

-- 1/2 cup diced cooked turkey or chicken packed
+- 1/2 cup cooked turkey or chicken diced

 - 2 Tbsp butter